 As warmer weather approaches thermostats are being switched from Heat to Cool in homes across the country.
 The satisfaction of knowing your system is ready and will be there to cool your house down to a comfortable temperature when it gets unbearable outside.

 These desires for a comfortable house is not necessarily the same in every room especially bedrooms.
-In a perfect house every room will have a supply vent (where the air blows) and a return vent (which will have no feel of air movement) with this setup the cooling will work perfectly.
+In a perfect house every room will have a supply vent (where the air blows) and a return vent (which will have no feel of air movement but sends the air back to the air handler) with this setup the cooling will work perfectly.

 Unfortunately most homes do not have returns in the bedrooms which means that when the bedroom door is closed there is no way for the hot air in the bedroom to return to the air handler (furnace) where it will be cooled again.